victorprocure/TailwindBlazor/README.md

 - `<TailwindCssOutputFile>$(MSBuildProjectDirectory)/wwwroot/app.css</TailwindCssOutputFile>`
 - `<TailwindCssInputFile>$(MSBuildThisFileDirectory)../content/input.css</TailwindCssInputFile>`
 - `<TailwindCssMinify>false</TailwindCssMinify>`, Should TailwindCSS minify its out put.
 This is case sensitive only `true` or `false` valid

+### Example
+The repo can be cloned, the example project is just the default Blazor project with Bootstrap removed and all CSS replaced with Tailwind